Discussing Death with Children

 Fear of separation.
 This may be addressed by using specific religious or cultural beliefs related to the body, soul, or spirit.
 Reassure the child that they will not be alone at the time of death.

 Written communication.
 Some children may communicate through play or drawing.
 Pay attention to their drawings and discuss them with the child.
 Others may write letters to their parents or loved ones to say good-bye or to indirectly ask questions.
 Writing lets the older child ask direct questions without visibly upsetting the parents.
 Some adults and children communicate best through writing small notes back and forth to one another.

 Spiritual and cultural beliefs.
 These beliefs greatly influence the death experience.
 Parents, members of the family's religious community, chaplains, and clergy can play an important role in discussing and explaining death to a child.
 Consistency is important in communicating the family's beliefs about death and/or life after death.
 Also, sharing these beliefs with other caregivers can limit confusion for the child.

-For all age groups, let the child to set the tone for communication.
-Whatever he or she is most comfortable with will allow for the most effective communication.
+For all age groups, let the child set the tone for communication.
+Whatever they are most comfortable with will allow for the most effective communication.

 Online Medical Reviewer: Amy Finke RN BSNL Renee Watson MSN RNLiora C Adler MD

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.